unwantedfriedchicken/rpgmakermz-plugins/dev/UFCTowerDefense/README.md

 > > The duration effect in the enemy, using 1s/60

 > > **CHANCE**
-> > Chance of the enemy have this effect
+> > Chance of the enemy have this effect, if not stated default is 100%

 > **Example**
 > `<effects:cold|60|240|40,rage|40|120|60>`